OlegMakarenko/symbol-data-lib/README.md

 # License

-catapult-scripts is licensed under the Apache 2.0 license.
+symbol-data-lib is licensed under the Apache 2.0 license.
 See [LICENSE](/LICENSE) for more information.

 # Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in catapult-scripts by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in symbol-data-lib by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.